-It will also include the repair and replacement of more than 420 bridges, the development of 15 stations and three depots, the installation of electromechanical, signaling, communication, and automatic fare collection systems.
+It will also include the repair and replacement of more than 420 bridges, the development of 15 stations and three depots, and the installation of electromechanical, signaling, communication, and automatic fare collection systems.

-The new line will be served by diesel-powered multiple unit rolling stock that will constitute 14 electric multiple unit-based, eight-car trains, which will be increased to 32 by the year 2044.
+The new line will be served by diesel-powered multiple-unit rolling stock that will constitute 14 electric multiple-unit-based, eight-car trains, which will be increased to 32 by the year 2044.

 North-South Commuter Railway in the Philippines Project team

-The US$ 15.8bn North-South Railway Project is developed jointly by the Philippines’ Department of Transportation (DOTr) and Philippines National Railways (PNR) with subsidies from Asian Development Bank (ADB) and the Development Bank of the Philippines (DBP), Japan International Cooperation Agency (JICA), and Export-Import Bank of China.
+The US$ 15.8bn North-South Railway Project is developed jointly by the Philippines’ Department of Transportation (DOTr) and Philippines National Railways (PNR) with subsidies from the Asian Development Bank (ADB) and the Development Bank of the Philippines (DBP), Japan International Cooperation Agency (JICA), and Export-Import Bank of China.